robinboncoeur/Art/docs/writing/Writing.md

 ##

-[ Celeste ]

 I glanced at Charlotte.
 She had gone quiet and was staring at the road, her mouth set.
 The words 'yes, and me' were still hanging in the air.
 A small branch, leaves still attached, blew across the road.
-In the distance, the tops of the waves wore white froth like caps on Santa's elves.
+In the distance, the tops of the waves wore foamy white caps.

 We slowed as I turned on the indicator.

 "I hope you get I'm not trying to guilt you, Charlotte."

-We stopped.
-The café did not seem that busy.
+The car rolled to a stop next to an elderly couple walking their Pekingese.
+The streets were almost empty—the café did not seem that busy, either.

 I looked at Charlotte again.